 The bus schedule for Saturday was really bad.
 You could leave at 10:30 am or 1:30 pm to get to Beas de Granada.
 If you wanted to go from Beas de Granada back to Granada there were buses a few hours later.

 We weren’t the only people hiking the route.
 We caught the #300 bus with 9 other people – 3 couples dressed to the nines for hiking and a group of 3 very loud trust-fund hippies.
-The hippies shouted about gun control and how much hiking they had done in Peru and “how easy it would be to find the trail head” (which is hilarious in because of the foreshadowing).
+The hippies shouted about gun control and how much hiking they had done in Peru and “how easy it would be to find the trailhead” (which is hilarious in because of the foreshadowing).

 When we made it to the city of Beas de Granada (about 30 minutes later) the bus actually struck another car.
 The village was built a long time ago so there isn’t enough space for two cars.
 There especially isn’t enough space when everyone parks outside on the street.
 So this car was pulled to the side (barely).
 Our bus scraped it pretty bad – the driver didn’t care or notice the scrape so he plunged ahead and we violently ripped the mirror off the other car.
 It popped off and flew 30 feet away.
 We were basically fine to go ahead and pretend that didn’t happen but luck would have it the car was full of people.
 They came scurrying out to see the damage.
 The male driver was fine but when his wife and mother got out of the car they were out for blood – shouting and screeching about the mirror.
 The bus driver said “sorry, follow me, I gotta drop these people off.”
 So we crawled up the hill slowly in the bus while the family walked behind us.
 Some villagers heard the commotion and came out to see.
 So people joined the victims to come talk to the big city bus driver.
 There was a small mob waiting for the driver when he parked.

 We felt bad for him.
 We also hate tag-a-longs (the people not the cookies) so we waited for the 9 other hikers to disperse and to see how our bus driver would fare.
 We watched them exchange all the details and the poor bus driver had to get on the phone with HQ.
-We thought we gave everyone enough time to start hiking but no one (all 9 people) had no idea where they were going.
-1 couple might have made it with power-walking but the other couples and groups were backtracking and walking all over the small village.
+We thought we gave everyone enough time to start hiking but no one (all 9 people) had any idea where they were going.
+One couple might have made it with power-walking but the other couples and groups were backtracking and walking all over the small village.
 They had brought directions but didn’t seem to be following them.

 The first step is to follow the wooden signs for Quentar: